Diploma: United States

 There are two major exceptions where Americans have merged the document with the qualification it represents (as seen in other countries).
 The first is the high school diploma.
 Second, the term "diploma" can refer to a specific academic or training award.
 For example, the Diploma in Nursing was offered by hospital-based nursing schools.

 Historically, American universities emulated their European counterparts by issuing diplomas written in the Latin language.
-That is now the exception today: "While most colleges and universities now issue English diplomas, some prominent holdouts — including Yale, Princeton and the University of Pennsylvania — still use Latin."
+That is now the exception today: "While most colleges and universities now issue English diplomas, some prominent holdouts—including Yale, Princeton and the University of Pennsylvania—still use Latin."
 At Harvard University, undergraduate degrees began to be written in English in 1961, leading to a street protest by students known as the "Diploma Riots".
 However, as of 2021, some Harvard graduate schools continue to issue degrees in Latin, including Harvard Law School and the Harvard Graduate School of Arts and Sciences.

 The term diplomate (always ending with an e) is used in the United States to refer to a person holding a specialized certification in a professional field, although the documentary evidence of this is traditionally called a "certificate" and not a "diploma".
 For example, board-certified physicians in the United States traditionally indicate their board-certified status on their letterhead and business cards with the title "Diplomate", a comma, and then the name of their certifying board.

+Iran

+To get a diploma in Iranian schools, one must first complete 6 years of elementary school, then 3 years of middle school, and then 3 years of high school.
+When the 12 years of study are over, a diploma is obtained according to the type of study field.